premcharan99/AI-JOB-/README.md

     *   Select an experience level (Fresher, Intermediate, Senior).
     *   The AI generates a professional demo resume tailored to the job description and experience level.
     *   Users can copy the generated resume to their clipboard.

+4.  **Find Job by Resume**:
+    *   Upload your resume (PDF).
+    *   The AI processes your resume and *simulates* a search for suitable job roles from top MNCs and product-based companies.
+    *   Displays a list of AI-generated job opportunities, including:
+        *   Company Name
+        *   Job Title
+        *   Brief Job Description
+        *   Match Percentage with your resume
+        *   Placeholder "Apply" link
+    *   Option to "Modify resume based on this job," which pre-fills the AI-generated job description in the Resume Analyzer.

 ## Tech Stack